treeswift/oboeplayer/README.md

 ## Feature requests

 If you'd like to enhance the functionality of the application or the level of detail of the documentation, file an issue.
-If you already have a solution on your mind, fork the repo and post a pull request right away.
+If you already have a solution on your mind, you can fork the repo and post a pull request right away.

 ## Design and branding